What is a service level agreement?

 - Defined procedures for escalation when problems are more difficult than first thought

-In other words, an SLA should be designed so that its performance can be measured.
+In other words, SLA performance metrics should be designed so that they can be measured.
 Performance may be measured in many ways, such as time to resolution, cost, or end-user downtime.

 Assessing Your Current SLA Performance